jostylr/role-dnd-hybrid/src/fudge.md

 Here are my hopes for how to run this system.

 I will start out with Out of the Abyss and Curse of Strahd as the adventures.
-They both will start with minmally developed characters, just a seed of a few ideas for their future.
+They both will start with minimally developed characters, just a seed of a few ideas for their future.
 This hopefully allows the players and myself to grow into the characters.

 ### Skills